sgratzl/d3tutorial/README.md

 <a id="dev-environment"></a>
 # Development Environment

 Using a good development environment can save you time and prevent you from pain.
-Editors like [Sublime](http://www.sublimetext.com/) or [Atom](https://atom.io) are a good start.
+Editors like [Visual Studio Code](https://code.visualstudio.com), [Sublime](http://www.sublimetext.com/), or [Atom](https://atom.io) are a good start.
 Fully fledged integrated development environments such as [WebStorm](https://www.jetbrains.com/webstorm/) or [Eclipse](http://www.eclipse.org/webtools/) may be complex at a first glance but provide a bunch of useful features.

 ## Chrome Developer Tools